Obligatory and voluntary registers

 The Register of Non-Profit Organisations

 In order to be registered in the Register of Non-Profit Organisations, you must carry on voluntary activity and be registered as an association, foundation or private limited company.
-Upon registration in the Register of Non-Profit Organisations, an enterprise can apply for VAT compensation.
-If an enterprise operates at a local or regional level, it can participate in the Grass Roots Scheme.
+In order to apply for VAT compensation or participate in the Grassroots scheme, the business must be registered in the Voluntary Register.
 To find out whether an enterprise is registered in the Register of Non-Profit Organisations, you can use the search area "Find business/entity" at Brreg.no.
 Registration in the Register of Non-Profit Organisations will be specified under special information.

 The Brønnøysund Register Centre on registration in the Register of Non-Profit Organisations (in Norwegian only)